 Want to hear some exciting and dull-killing B2C content marketing statistics?

-Let’s start noting that the largest B2C company, Amazon, uses content marketing for marketing its eCommerce store and driving sales.
+Do you know that the largest B2C company, Amazon, uses content marketing for marketing its eCommerce store?

 And so far, there have been a lot of revenue gains on Amazon.
 2020 saw a sudden increase in sales and orders on Amazon, which led to a rise in Amazon valuation.